The Australasian Chronicle: History

 First published on 2 August 1839, The Australasian Chronicle was published by Andrew Bent, for William Augustine Duncan, from 1839 to 1843.
 Its stated aim was "to explain and uphold the civil and religious principles of the Catholics, and to maintain their rights".
 The paper was started by Bishop Polding, OSB, and a learned Scottish immigrant, Duncan, a convert to Catholicism.
-It engaged in vigorous controversy in defence of Catholic interests.
+It engaged in vigorous controversies in defence of Catholic interests.
 It had several name changes to The Morning Chronicle, The Chronicle and The Sydney Chronicle.
 It was eventually superseded by The Freeman's Journal which commenced publication on 27 June 1850.

 Duncan was followed as editor by the Rev. John McEncroe and after him came McEncroe’s nephew Michael D’Arcy.
-Trove lists the Edward John Hawksley as the editor in 1848, just prior to him starting his own newspaper, The People’s Advocate and New South Wales Vindicator.
+Trove lists Edward John Hawksley as the editor in 1848, just prior to him starting his own newspaper, The People's Advocate and New South Wales Vindicator.

-The publication defended Governor Gipps against attacks from the squatters and denounced the ill-treatment of Aborigines.
+The publication defended Governor Gipps against attacks from the squatters, and denounced the ill-treatment of Aborigines.